 We tend to hang out with the same souls a lot, and repeat the same patterns over and over again until we learn the lesson – which, nine times out of ten, is forgiveness and understanding.
 That feeling of recognition, love or distrust, we experience on first meeting has its roots in our past connections (keep in mind, souls can change so first impression might not be still valid.)

 Talents mastered in past lifetimes become stronger.
 Some of my creative friends, haven’t just worked hard this life time to master their craft, but many, many lifetimes.
 That’s why some of them make it look so easy.

-The reason for this post is not to highlight the fact that I’m slightly nuts (anyone who knows me well knows that already), but to shine a light on our precious existence here.
+The reason for this post is to shine a light on our existence here.
 It’s easy to get caught up in the mundane grind of life.
-To work, pay bills, eat meals, watch mind-numbing shows on Netflix (I’m a big of a fan of this one) and not really… well, live.
+To work, pay bills, eat meals, waste hours on social media etc and not really… well, live.

-A lot of us carry a deep seated fear of getting it wrong, making mistakes and so we play it small, and safe.
+Consequently, a lot of us carry a deep seated fear of getting it wrong or making mistakes.
+We play it small, and safe.
 Risk nothing.
-Make it from cradle to grave without a scratch, like our resale value might be higher if we don’t live too much or get too much wear and tear on our souls.
+Our new goal becomes making it to grave without a scratch, like our resale value might be higher if we don’t live too much or get too much wear and tear on our souls.

 You only live once, is misleading.
 We don’t only live once.
 We live constantly.
 In fact, there is no death.
 Just a beautiful flow of life, like a breath, or an ocean.
 In and out, never ending.

 The problem is not that we only have one crack at life, but that we live the same life over and over again.
 Never changing.
 We carry our baggage with us and blame others for our problems.
 We are hamsters on a karmic wheel.

 So, today I’m inviting you to ask this question: